workingDog/TvViewer/README.md

 Tap on the **globe** icon of a TV station to bring its internet home page, if it has one.

+Tap on the **gear** icon to setup various settings.
+Downloading **New data** from the server takes sometimes to complete.
+Do not close the App or dismiss the panel while the data is downloading.

 ## Note